onap/archived-portal/ecomp-portal-BE-os/README.md

 ## Release Notes

 Version 2.2
+- [PORTAL-207] Raise 4 % percentage (from 44 to 48) sonar code coverage for ONAP PORTAL
 - [PORTAL-136] Raise JUnit test coverage ONAP Portal to 50% for Beijing
 - [PORTAL-133] replace ECOMP to ONAP on Contact Us and Get Access page
 - [PORTAL-145] Harden code to address SQL injecton, XSS vulnerabilities